PengYueECUST1997/CLEF/README.md

 Parameters:

 - `--Seq` file of input trainset proteins sequences, can be `.fasta` file or encoded embeddings dict by PLM
 - `--Feat` feature array files of input trainset proteins, you can input multiple feature files for multimodal training.
+Here we use three different modal features as an example.
-- `--Out` output dir containing the training checkpoint.
+- `--Out` output dir containing the training checkpoint and log file.
 - `--lr` learning rate for training.
 - `--btz` batch size for training for training.
 - `--epoch` number of training epoch.